Comments from the Chancellor

 Comments from the College Presidents and Provost

-Comments by Members of the Board of Trustees
+Comments from Members of the Board of Trustees

 Finance & Facilities

-Curriculum – The Board authorized Fullerton College’s summary of curriculum changes, effective fall 2014.
+Curriculum – The Board approved the Cypress College summary of curriculum deactivations, additions, and revisions; and the Fullerton College summary of curriculum changes, both effective fall 2014.

-Retirement – The Board approved the retirement of Manuel Machado, Cypress College Facilities Custodian I, effective March 1.
+Retirement – The Board approved the retirement of Jackie Sanborn, Fullerton College Administrative Assistant III, effective June 1.